-Under Penal Code 332 PC, California’s gaming or gambling fraud law, it is a crime fraudulently to obtain someone else’s money or property by way any of card games or tricks such as “three-card monte”, betting or gambling, or pretensions to fortune-telling.
+Under Penal Code 332 PC, California’s gaming or gambling fraud law, it is a crime fraudulently to obtain someone else’s money or property by way any of card games or tricks, betting or gambling, or pretensions to fortune-telling.

 Note that California’s gambling fraud law does not prohibit either gambling or bookmaking per se.
 (Those activities are, however, addressed by PC 330 California’s gaming law and PC 337a California’s bookmaking law.)
 Instead, it prohibits using card tricks, stacked decks, schemes designed to trick people into betting on a “sure thing,” and similar activities.